rharbird/microbit-challenges/docs/source/basics/classes_objects.rst

 .. tip:: Do you remember the ``dir(ClassName)`` command?
 It lists all the attributes and methods of a required class, such as ``dir(str)``.

 If you find you need an object that Python does not have, you can create your own.
 To create an instance of an object, you first need to construct a
-"prototype", that will define what the object will look like and what it's capable of.
+"template", that will define what the object will look like and what it's capable of.
 The prototype is called a class::

     class Player():